openfl/OpenFLDevelopersGuide/working-with-video/using-the-stagevideo-class-for-hardware-accelerate.md

 Stage video and H.264 codec

-In Flash Player applications, implementing video hardware acceleration involves two steps:
+In OpenFL applications, implementing video hardware acceleration involves two steps:

 1. Encoding the video as H.264
 2. Implementing the StageVideo API